The "Présentes" immersive exhibition

 Creative Director: Alexandre Poitras

-2D-3D Artist: Jean-François Pellerin, Alexandre Poitras, Jean Desrosiers, Laetitia Morand, Serge Tardif, Maxime Rouleau-Villeneuve, Teddy Remir, Jade Bruneau, Gensana Manceau
+2D-3D Artists: Jean-François Pellerin, Alexandre Poitras, Jean Desrosiers, Laetitia Morand, Serge Tardif, Maxime Rouleau-Villeneuve, Teddy Remir, Jade Bruneau, Gensana Manceau

 Executive Producer: Nadir Moukheiber